About this event

 All courses will be fully marshalled, traffic-free, signed and have water stations at regular intervals.
 All runs are chip timed.
-There'll be a medal and technical t-shirt for completing the half marathon and 10K.
-The Fun Run is suitable for all the family – you can walk, jog, skip, wear fancy dress – and entrants receive a great quality medal.
+There'll be a medal for completing the half marathon, 10K and fun run.
+The fun run is suitable for all the family – you can walk, jog, skip, or even wear fancy dress.

 The event is sponsored by leading prestige motor dealer Williams BMW Rochdale.

 Our corporate package enables a company to pay for and administer entries for their staff.